Kelis: 2006–2008: Kelis Was Here

 Kelis contributed a track titled "80's Joint" to the soundtrack of the 2006 dance film Step Up.
 She collaborated with Busta Rhymes and will.i.am on the track "I Love My Bitch", the second single from Rhymes's 2006 album The Big Bang.
 This was the second time Kelis collaborated with Rhymes, the first being his 2001 song "What It Is".

 Kelis Was Here was released in 2006, and it debuted and peaked at number 10 on the Billboard 200.
 Despite the career-high debut, the album has sold only 157,000 copies in the United States as of 2007, according to Nielsen SoundScan.
 In the UK, Kelis Was Here charted at number 41 and has sold 60,000 copies, earning a silver certification from the BPI.
-The album was Kelis's first not to feature contributions from The Neptunes, as she had left Star Trak by this time; instead, she recorded with Cee-Lo, Max Martin, Raphael Saadiq, Scott Storch, and will.i.ams.
+The album was Kelis's first not to feature contributions from The Neptunes, as she had left Star Trak by this time; instead, she recorded with Cee-Lo Green, Max Martin, Raphael Saadiq, Scott Storch, and will.i.am.
 According to Kelis, she received no support from Jive Records for the recording or promotion of Kelis Was Here and argued heavily with the label, later describing the period as "[not] the most creative atmosphere" and "the only time where I felt like I was being pulled in different directions.
 There were too many cooks in the kitchen".
 MTV characterised critical consensus of the album as "intriguingly intelligent, if unjustifiably disjointed and long" and wrote in 2016 that "it remains her most creatively anarchic project".
 Kelis Was Here was nominated for Best Contemporary R&B Album at the 2007 Grammy Awards.